UCLNatSci/Mathematics-for-Natural-Sciences-2/_sources/DynamicalSystems/linearclassify.md

 ## Real repeated eigenvalues $\lambda$

 If the eigenvalue problem has repeated roots $\lambda$ corresponding to eigenvector $\underline{v}_1$ then we need to find a second linearly independent solution.
-We may Try the following ansatz
+We may try the following ansatz

 \begin{equation}
 \underline{x}=e^{\lambda t}(t\underline{v}_1+\underline{v}_2).